Most freelancers should save 30%–40% of their gross revenue on a monthly basis. Where you land inside that range depends on:

 Step 1) Set aside Social Security first

-Most freelancers should reserve approximately:
+After their first year of activity, most freelancers should reserve approximately:

 - 15% of gross revenue